ankit1321/Facial_Emotion_Recognition_using_deep_learning/README.md

 ## Todo:

-1. Driver_code for images
+1. Driver_code for realtime_videos.
 2. Directions to run the project.
+3. Ensemble learning approach.
+4. Sep-conv model and its detail.
+5. DBN model and its detail.